hybridauth/hybridauth/docs/developer-ref-user-profile.md

 lastName      | String   | User's last name gender        | String   | User's gender.
-Values are 'female', 'male' or NULL language      | String   | User's language age           | Integer  | User' age, note that we don't calculate it. we return it as is if the IDp provide it birthDay      | Integer  | The day in the month in which the person was born. birthMonth    | Integer  | The month in which the person was born. birthYear     | Integer  | The year in which the person was born. email         | String   | User email.
+Values are 'female', 'male' or NULL language      | String   | User's language age           | Integer  | User' age, note that we don't calculate it.
+We return it as it is. birthDay      | Integer  | The day in the month in which the person was born. birthMonth    | Integer  | The month in which the person was born. birthYear     | Integer  | The year in which the person was born. email         | String   | User email.
 Not all of IDp grant access to the user email emailVerified | String   | Verified user email.
-Note: not all of IDp grant access to verified user email.
-Currently only Facebook, Google, Yahoo and Foursquare do provide the verified user email. phone         | String   | User's phone number address       | String   | User's address country       | String   | User's country
+Note: not all of IDp grant access to verified user email. phone         | String   | User's phone number address       | String   | User's address country       | String   | User's country